cs3org/OCM-API/IETF-RFC.md

 3.1.
 If it includes `must-exchange-token`, the receiver MUST make a
      signed POST request to the path in the Sending Server’s {tokenEndPoint}, to exchange the `protocol.webdav.sharedSecret`
-     token for a short-lived bearer token, and then use that bearer token to access the Resource (See the [Code Flow](#code-flow) section).
+     token for a short-lived bearer token, and only use that bearer token to access the Resource (See the [Code Flow](#code-flow) section).
+If the `must-exchange-token` requirement is not present and the Discovery endpoint inspected at step 1. exposes the `token-exchange` capability, the receiver MAY attempt to perform the token exchange as above, but it MUST fall back to the following steps should the process fail.
 3.2.
 If it includes `must-use-mfa`, the Receiving Server MUST ensure
      that the Receiving Party has been authenticated with MFA, or prompt the consumer in order to elevate their session, if applicable.